Mick Thomson

 Mickael Gordon "Mick" Thomson (born November 3, 1973) is an American musician.
-He is one of two guitarists for the nu metal band Slipknot, in which he is designated #7.
+He is one of two guitarists for the heavy metal band Slipknot, in which he is designated #7.
 Thomson, who originally met founding Slipknot members Anders Colsefni, Donnie Steele and Paul Gray through their mutual involvement in death metal band Body Pit, joined Slipknot in early 1996.
 Following the departure of bandmates drummer Joey Jordison in 2013 and sampler Craig Jones in 2023, Thomson is now the second longest-serving member of Slipknot.

 Early life

 Thomson grew up having a "fascination with death metal bands", including Internal Bleeding and Morbid Angel, although he has also named the Beatles as one of his major musical influences.
-He began his career playing guitar in a number of local bands in his hometown of Des Moines, Iowa, most notably death metal outfit Body Pit, formed in 1993.
-Original Slipknot members Anders Colsefni (vocals), Donnie Steele (guitar) and Paul Gray (bass) were all fellow members of Body Pit during this period.
+He began his career playing lead guitar in a number of local bands in his hometown of Des Moines, Iowa, most notably death metal outfit Body Pit, formed in 1993.
+Original Slipknot members Anders Colsefni (lead vocals), Donnie Steele (rhythm guitar) and Paul Gray (bass) were all fellow members of Body Pit during this period.
 In addition to performing in the band, Thomson gave guitar lessons to local students at Ye Olde Guitar Shop on 70th Street in Des Moines.